 Your CV should outline your academic background and accomplishments, including (if applicable) prizes, scholarships, conference presentations, and publications.

-Every year, the Department of Performance Studies nominates up to five applicants for the Avilés-Johnson Fellowship.
+Every year, the Performance Studies program nominates up to five applicants for the Avilés-Johnson Fellowship.
 The fellowship covers the costs of tuition, fees, and health insurance.
-Eligible nominees should meet one of the following criteria:

 More information about the Avilés-Johnson Fellowship